✨ Professional Resume Review | Get Yours Today | Certified Experts

 Some specific roles include Advertising Director, Content Marketing Associate, Digital Marketer, and Public Relations Officer.

-For this industry, we thought we might look at the role of a Marketing Executive, as it is one of the most common roles in the industry.
+For this industry, we thought we might examine the Marketing Executive role, as it is one of the most common roles.

 Some of the responsibilities a Marketing Executive may have included in their job description involve developing marketing campaigns and writing and proofreading creative copy.

-The other responsibilities are pitching and evaluating marketing ideas and strategies and handling clients.
+My other responsibilities are pitching and evaluating marketing ideas and strategies, and handling clients.

 And then seek work experience in a marketing or PR office.